- Diplom in Chemistry, University of Siegen, Germany, 1997

 Dr. Luesch’s multidisciplinary research program at the interface of chemistry and biology combines classical natural products chemistry with high-throughput screening and chemical genomics.
 It involves most aspects of drug discovery ranging from the collection of promising marine organisms, bioassay development, NMR spectroscopic structure determination, total synthesis, mechanism-of-action studies, and pharmacology, up to the preclinical and clinical development of candidate molecules.
 His lab is producing a small but increasing pipeline of bioactive compounds that are at various developmental stages.
-He also uses functional genomics approaches to identify and characterize genes associated with disease processes, especially cancer and neurological disorders.
+He also uses functional genomics approaches to identify and characterize genes associated with disease processes, especially cancer.

 For more detailed information about his lab and ongoing research, click here:

 Cai, W.; Ratnayake, R.; Gerber, M. H.; Chen, Q.-Y; Yu, Y.; Derendorf, H.; Trevino, J. G.; Luesch, H. “Development of Apratoxin S10 (Apra S10) as an Anti-pancreatic Cancer Agent and Its Preliminary Evaluation in an Orthotopic Patient-derived Xenograft (PDX) Model” Invest.
 New Drugs 2018, in press.